davichodavid/ios-module-project-swift-fundamentals-iii-playground/README.md

 2. Use the `string(from:)` method to convert from a number to a String for display

 Made this change, I hope it works
+Ok, now lets see if it saved my credentials